visit-dav/visit/src/doc/using_visit/MakingItPretty/Color_tables.rst

   * This is just a `jumbling <https://www.fabiocrameri.ch/categorical-colour-maps/>`_ of the associated *sequential* color table to maximize perceptual differentiation between *neighboring* data values.

-In addition, *discrete* versions consisting of 10, 25, 50 and 100 colors from their associated *main* color table are defined.
+In addition, *discrete* versions consisting of 10 colors from their associated *main* color table are defined.

 These color tables all have the ``Color Blind Safe`` and ``Crameri`` tags and are named ``<name>-<class>-<count>`` where ``<name>`` is the specific color table in the Crameri set of color tables, ``<class>`` is one of the five classes defined above and ``<count>`` is defined only for discrete color tables and indicates the number of colors in the table.